CQCL/tket/README.md

 conan create --profile=tket recipes/pybind11
 ```

-where the first line is optional, to remove links from potential previous versions.
+where the first line serves to remove any version already installed.

 ### Building symengine